 There are six primary signed fixed-point types, designated as short Fract, Fract, long Fract, short Accum, Accum, and long Accum.
 For each of the primary signed fixed-point types, there is a corresponding (but different) primary unsigned fixed-point type (designated with the keyword unsigned) that uses the same amount of storage and has the same alignment requirements as its corresponding signed type.
-The primary signed fixed-point types and the primary unsigned fixed-point types are collectively called primary fixed-point types.
+The primary signed fixed-point types and the primary unsigned fixed-point types.